aws-ia/ecs-blueprints/cdk/examples/lb_service/README.md

 # ECS frontend service with Application Load Balancer(ALB)

-This solution blueprint creates a web-facing load balanced ECS service.
-There are two steps to deploying this servic
+This blueprint creates a web-facing load balanced ECS service.
+Below are the steps for deploying this service.

 * Copy `sample.env` to `.env` and change the `account_number` an `aws_region` values in the Essential Props of the `.env` file:
 ```bash